THIS DAWN — An improvised explosive device (IED) exploded along a major highway in Zamfara State.

-THIS DAWN — A suspected bomb explosion along a major highway in Zamfara State has resulted in multiple fatalities and widespread fear among residents and travelers, according to official confirmations and eyewitness reports on December 27, 2025.
+The explosion resulted in multiple fatalities and widespread fear among residents and travelers, according to official confirmations and eyewitness reports.

-On Saturday afternoon, an improvised explosive device (IED) detonated along the Magami–Dansadau highway in the Maru Local Government Area of Zamfara State.
+On December 27, 2025, an IED detonated along the Magami–Dansadau highway in the Maru Local Government Area.

 The blast occurred on a busy transit route used by commercial vehicles, motorcycles, and local commuters.

-Several fatalities
+Several fatalities from the IED Explosion

 Initial accounts from residents and multiple media outlets indicate that a significant number of travellers were either killed or injured in the explosion.

-Early counts suggested at least seven fatalities, though some local sources reported that the death toll could be higher as the situation remained fluid while emergency responders reached the scene.
+Early counts suggested at least seven fatalities, though some local sources, reported that the death toll could be higher.

 Authorities described the device as being planted along the highway, triggering the blast as vehicles passed by.

-Eyewitnesses described a scene of chaos following the blast, with panicked commuters attempting to escape the area and distraught families searching for missing loved ones.
+Panicked commuters attempted to escape the area and distraught families searched for missing loved ones.

 Hospitals in nearby communities were reported to be receiving the injured, while security forces cordoned off the blast site to begin investigations.

-Security and Context
+IED Security and Context

-Zamfara State has faced persistent insecurity over the past several years, with armed groups — often labelled as bandits or terrorist elements — operating across the northwest region.
+Armed groups — often labelled as bandits or terrorist elements — operating across the northwest region.

 These groups have carried out kidnappings, highway robberies, and violent raids on villages.